-- Persons ages 20-39 are contracting COVID-19 most frequently, comprising 36% of cases in Montana.
+- Persons ages 20-39 are contracting COVID-19 most frequently, comprising 34% of cases in Montana.
 Confirmed cases and deaths can be found in the figures below.

-- Within Yellowstone County, 66 schools have reported COVID-19 activity and there have been 347 total cases within those schools, 119 of which are currently under investigation.
+- Within Yellowstone County, 67 schools have reported COVID-19 activity and there have been 518 total cases within those schools.

 - For Billings Public School District 2, cases are summarized as follows:

 The following data depicts case counts for congregate settings in Montana.
 The CDC defines congregate settings as places where peoples "often gather together closely for social, leisure, and recreational activities, shared dining, and/or use of shared equipment, such as kitchen appliances, laundry facilities, stairwells, and elevators."
 Data relevant to February 5, 2021.

 - 15,335 cases in Montana have been linked to congregate settings

 - There have been 477 deaths associated with congregate settings

 - 36% of all COVID-19 deaths in Montana are attributed to congregate settings